nicotine-plus/nicotine-plus/README.md

 ## Download

-The current stable version of Nicotine+ is 3.3.4, released on May 6, 2024.
+The current stable version of Nicotine+ is 3.3.5, released on September 22, 2024.
 See the [release notes](NEWS.md).

 Downloads are available for: